deborareis/superbryte-team/README.md

 ## To run this app

-Run Yarn to install dependencies then
+Run Yarn to install dependencies then yarn start.

 ### `yarn`